DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ### 3.2.
 Update the job file<a name="3.2"></a>

-On the server, you have the webapp.nomad job file like this:
+On the Nomad server, you have the webapp.nomad job file like this:

 ```sh
 job "cluster" {